Soft Dice Confidence: A Near-Optimal Confidence Estimator for Selective Prediction in Semantic Segmentation: Experiments with Medical Imaging Data

 \subsection{Tasks}

 We consider six medical image segmentation tasks across a broad range of clinical challenges, imaging modalities, and lesion characteristics.
 For each task, we employ a high-performing deep learning model obtained from the literature (in the form of trained weights or original training code).
 The tasks, models, and datasets used are summarized in Table~\ref{tab:tasks}.
-Further details, including task description, imaging modalities, architectures, and training procedures are available in Appendix~\ref{app:tasks}.

-Note that the ID dataset is randomly partitioned into training and test sets, while the OOD dataset is used entirely for evaluation.
+\new{Our ID datasets are exactly those used by the original authors to train and develop the models.
+For training and evaluation of segmentation models, as well as the evaluation of non-tunable confidence estimators, the ID dataset is partitioned into training and test sets, while the OOD dataset is used entirely as a test set.
+These partitions are such that no test data is used as part of model training or development, avoiding data leakage.
 The size of each test set is presented in Table~\ref{tab:dataset_info}.
+Additionally, for the evaluation of tunable confidence estimators, each test set is then randomly partitioned into tuning and test sets with varying proportions, as explained in Section~\ref{ssec:experiments-tunable}.